reuschj/HighestProductProblem/README.md

 ## New
 - New recursive method to find more accurate answer
-- New ability to take user input from command line or input promt
+- New ability to take user input from command line or input prompt
+- Collecting and displaying other results is now optional

 ## To Do
 - Write unit tests: